Growing Into the Heart of Teaching MBSR:

 - The Courage to Teach: Exploring the Inner Landscape of a Teacher’s Life; By Parker Palmer

-- Transparency in the Art of Teaching Inquiry in the Mindfulness-Based Cognitive Therapy Program; by Susan Woods (pdf file)
+- Building a Framework for the Practice of Mindful Inquiry by Susan Woods (pdf file)

 Frequently Asked Questions